Musculoskeletal pain is very common, may be acute or chronic, and is a major cause of morbidity and occupational illness absence.

 A bursa is a sac containing a small amount of synovial fluid that lies between a tendon and either skin or bone to act as a friction buffer.
 In bursitis there is thickening and proliferation of the synovial lining, bursal adhesions, villus formation, tags, and deposition of chalky deposits.
 This may result from repetitive stress, infection, autoimmune disease, or trauma.
 Key diagnostic findings are localized pain and tenderness over a bursa and swelling if superficially sited.

-Calcium pyrophosphate arthritis is caused by deposition of articular calcium pyrophosphate (CPP) crystals.
+Calcium pyrophosphate arthritis is caused by deposition of calcium pyrophosphate (CPP) crystals.
 It can be difficult to diagnose.
 CPP crystals in synovial fluids can be small, sparse, and difficult to find.
 It typically occurs in older patients.
-In patients under the age of 60 years, underlying metabolic conditions associated with calcium pyrophosphate deposition, such as hyperparathyroidism or hemochromatosis, should be investigated.
+In patients ages <60 years, underlying metabolic conditions associated with calcium pyrophosphate deposition, such as hyperparathyroidism or hemochromatosis, should be investigated.

 Most common entrapment neuropathy.
 Symptoms include numbness and/or tingling of the thumb and radial fingers, aching wrist, and clumsiness.